expo/expo/docs/pages/build-reference/ios-capabilities.md

 title: iOS Capabilities
 ---

 When you make a change to your iOS entitlements, this change needs to be updated remotely on Apple's servers before making a production build.
-EAS Build automatically synchronizes your changes with Apple Developer Portal when you run `eas build`!
+EAS Build automatically synchronizes capabilities on the Apple Developer Portal with your local entitlements configuration when you run `eas build`.

 > This feature can be disabled with `EXPO_NO_CAPABILITY_SYNC=1 eas build`